Managing Peak Travel Periods in Off-Airport Parking

 Using Pricing as a Late Reaction

-Peak-period pricing works best when it shapes demand before the rush begins.
+Dynamic Pricing works best when it shapes demand before the rush begins.

 Peak Travel Readiness Maturity Model